 Figure 3 illustrates the steps for the intermediate data distribution.
 Once a map task is finished, the mapper has an intermediate output ready to be used.
 The first step is to create a hash of the output (1).
-Then, the BitTorrent client, running at the client node, automatically contacts the Bit-Torrent tracker (2), running at the central server, to report new data (the hash of the output is used as an identifier).
+Then, the BitTorrent client, running at the client node, automatically contacts the BitTorrent tracker (2), running at the central server, to report new data (the hash of the output is used as an identifier).
 The third step is to make the server aware of the map task finish.
 To this end, the mapper contacts the server and sends the hash file just created for the intermediate output (3).

 As more intermediate file hashes arrive at the server, the server is able to decide (using a quorum of results) which mappers have the correct intermediate files (by comparing all hashes).
 When all the intermediate outputs are available and validated, the server shuffles all hash files and saves them at the data server(4 and 5).
 When new nodes request work, the scheduler starts issuing reducer tasks (6).
 These reducer tasks contain references to the hash files that were successfully validated and that need to be downloaded (7).
+Once a reducer has access to these hash files, it contacts the BitTorrent Tracker (using the hashes as file identifiers) to know which nodes have the intermediate data (8), and starts transferring intermediate files (using the BitTorrent protocol) from all the nodes reported by the tracker (9).
+Reduce tasks start as soon as all the needed intermediate values are successfully transfered.